AestheticVoyager/PathFindingVisualization/Pathfinding-Visualization/README.md

 Those are the basics!
 Now you can be free to make the map as complicated as you desire.
 (Not really, because making the map too large will overflow the stack).
 But go ahead!

 ![complicated-drawings](https://cloud.githubusercontent.com/assets/25334129/22450232/2b790d14-e733-11e6-8a91-4b4cba372f9b.gif)

-### Zoom
-You can (kind of) zoom in and out.
-I wouldn't really advise it.
-It does not zoom into your mouse, only towards the top left corner, and making the map too big will crash the program.
-This needs some work.